lfit/releng-gerrit_to_platform/CONTRIBUTING.rst

 #.
 Install |pre-commit|_::

-    pip install pre-commit
+    pip install pre-commit && pre-commit install
-    pre-commit install

-   ``gerrit_to_platform`` comes with a lot of hooks configured to automatically help the developer to check the code being written.
+   ``gerrit_to_platform`` comes with a lot of hooks configured to automatically help the developer to check the code during creation.

-Implement your changes
+Create your changes
 ----------------------

 #.
 Create a branch to hold your changes::